- Now booking about 1 1/2 to 2 weeks out.

 Replace all existing frets, and dress new frets.
 Includes setup.

 Build custom nut.
 Includes installation and setup.
-Does not include the cost of material.
+Includes bone blank, may not include cost of other material.

 Build custom, compensated saddle.
 Includes installation and setup.
-Does not include the cost of material.
+Includes bone blank, may not include cost of other material.

 Does not include parts.